FGasper/zmodemjs/README.md

 # IMPLEMENTATION NOTES

+* There is an unfortunate buffer overflow bug that rears its head when you try to abort a ZMODEM session in the middle of a file transfer.
+There’s not much to be done about this except distribute [the patch](https://github.com/gooselinux/lrzsz/blob/master/lrzsz-0.12.20.patch) as widely as is feasible.

 * I’ve had success integrating zmodem.js with [xterm.js](https://xtermjs.org).

+* Browsers don’t have an easy way to download only part of a file;
+as a result, anything the browser saves to disk must be the entire file.

 * ZMODEM is a _binary_ protocol.
 (There was an extension planned to escape everything down to 7-bit ASCII, but it doesn’t seem to have